Drinking Habits Shortening Your Life, According to the Mayo Clinic

 That's not to say you can't enjoy the occasional cocktail or latte.
 In fact, studies have shown that red wine and coffee can actually lengthen your lifespan, thanks to their antioxidant and anti-inflammatory properties.
 The key, as with all things, is moderation.
 And of course, taking any pre-existing health conditions—like high blood pressure, diabetes, or high cholesterol—into consideration, as well as any prescription medications that could interact with certain beverages.

-Here are a few of the bad drinking habits shortening your life you may want to bust, and for even more healthy tips, check out our list of The 7 Healthiest Foods to Eat Right Now.
+Here are a few of the bad drinking habits shortening your life you may want to bust, and for even more, check out our list of rhe 100 Unhealthiest Foods On the Planet.

 Guzzling more than four cups of coffee a day.